09 Early years practice policy

 a child or other children safe is different and should only be applied in exceptional circumstances.

-The EYFS states that it
+The EYFS states that

 physical intervention from a staff member towards a child may be used for the purposes of “averting immediate danger of personal injury to any person (including the child) or to manage a child’s

-behaviour if it is absolutely necessary”.
+behaviour if it is absolutely necessary.”

 Staff must do all they